dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 # Release Notes for Dynamsoft Barcode Reader JavaScript Edition - 9.x

-## 9.6.32 (12/07/2023)

-#### Improved

-- Remove redundant characters extracted from the PDF417 code on South Carolina driver's licenses.
-- Updated the internal [Dynamsoft Camera Enhancer v3.3.9](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/release-note/release-notes-3.x.html#339-12062023) instead of the previous version 3.3.8.

 ## 9.6.31 (10/12/2023)

 #### Improved

 - Supported a non-standard PDF417 type used in Navy's driver licenses.
-- Updated the internal [Dynamsoft Camera Enhancer v3.3.8](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/release-note/release-notes-3.x.html#338-10122023) instead of the previous version 3.3.6.
+- Updated the internal Dynamsoft Camera Enhancer from v3.3.6 to v3.3.8.

 ## 9.6.30 (09/13/2023)